Raise Healthy Stepchildren : Be a Successful Stepparent

 Blended families are complex.
 Knowing how to deal with your stepchild(ren) is essential to the success of your new marriage or new committed relationship.
 As well, when you consider the effects of divorce on children, it is essential that you now play a positive role in the lives of your stepchild or stepchildren.

 Stepparents often have a difficult time defining their roles in dealing with a child of their new partner.
-This is especially true in the beginning of the relationship when ‘authority’ and ‘the right to parent’ have not been established.
+This is especially relevant in the beginning of the relationship when ‘authority’ and ‘the right to parent’ have not been established.
 This is a good exercise to help you correctly build this new and important relationship.

 Answer the following questions.
 Record your results below.

-For more relationship building worksheets visit Relationship Healing Toolbox
+For more relationship building worksheets visit: Relationship Healing Toolbox